 One of the biggest dance music festivals worldwide, EDC (Electric Daisy Carnival) is held in Tokyo since 2016.
 EDC Japan will be held at ZOZO Marine Stadium & Makuhari Beach Park.
-The festival features the world’s best electronic dance music with creative arts, and the lineup for EDC Japan 2019 includes ALISON WONDERLAND, ARMIN VAN BUUREN, MAJOR LAZER, SKIRILLEX and many more!
+The festival features the world’s best electronic dance music with creative arts, for example, the line up of EDC Japan 2019 included ALISON WONDERLAND, ARMIN VAN BUUREN, MAJOR LAZER, SKIRILLEX and many more!

 8. Thai Festival

 The Thai Festival is one of the biggest international festivals in Japan, which is held at Yoyogi Park annually.
 The festival features about 100 booths selling delicious Thai food, drinks and Thai crafts as well as live performances on the stage.

 Date: TBA (11 & 12 May 2019)